mjordan/islandora_fetch_bags/README.md

 plugins[] = MyPlugin
 ```

-Two plugins that you might find useful are:
+Three plugins that you might find useful are:

 * AddCommonTags
   * Adds a `Internal-Sender-Identifier` tag to bagit-info.txt with the object's URL as its value
   * Adds a `Bagging-Date` tag to bagit-info.txt with the current date in yyyy-mm-dd format as its value
 * AddObjectProperties
   * Adds a JSON file to the Bag that contains the Islandora object's properties (label, owner, list of datastreams, etc.)
+* AddChildrenPids
+  * Adds a JSON file to the Bag that contains the PIDs and sequence properties of the Islandora object's children

 Plugins are executed in the order in which they are registered in the .ini file.

 If you want to customize your Bags beyond what the options in the .ini file allow, you can use plugins.
 A plugin is a simple PHP class file.
 The abstract class plus two example plugins are available in the `src/plugins` directory.
-A third plugin, AddObjectProperties, can be used to add a JSON file to the Bag that contains the Islandora object's properties (label, owner, list of datastreams, etc.).
+The plugins listed above provide additional examples to follow.

 If you want to write your own plugin, consult the examples, `BasicCustomBag.php` and `AdvancedCustomBag.php`, in `src/plugins`.
 Once you have written a plugin, do the following to use it: